Optimal Adjacency Labels for Subgraphs of Cartesian Products: Introduction

-Cartesian products have appeared several times independently in the recent literature on labeling schemes \cite{CLR20,Har20,AAL21} (and later in \cite{HWZ21,AAA+22,EHK22}), and are extremely natural for the problem of adjacency labeling.
-For example, taking $\cF$ to be the class of complete graphs, a labeling scheme for $\her(\cF^\square)$ is equivalent to an encoding $\ell : T \to \zo^*$ of a set of strings $T \subseteq \Sigma^*$, with $\Sigma$ being an arbitrarily large finite alphabet, such that a decoder who doesn't know $T$ can decide whether $x,y \in T$ have Hamming distance 1, using only the encodings $\ell(x)$ and $\ell(y)$.
+The main result of this paper is to construct optimal labeling schemes for $\mon(\cF^\square)$ and $\her(\cF^\square)$ from an optimal labeling scheme for $\cF$.
+Cartesian products appear several times independently in the recent literature on labeling schemes \cite{CLR20,Har20,AAL21} (and later in \cite{HWZ21,AAA+22,EHK22}), and are extremely natural for the problem of adjacency labeling for a few reasons.

+First, for example, if $\cF$ is the class of complete graphs, a labeling scheme for $\her(\cF^\square)$ is equivalent to an encoding $\ell : T \to \zo^*$ of strings $T \subseteq \Sigma^*$, with $\Sigma$ being an arbitrarily large finite alphabet, such that a decoder who doesn't know $T$ can decide whether $x,y \in T$ have Hamming distance 1, using only the encodings $\ell(x)$ and $\ell(y)$.
 Replacing complete graphs with, say, paths, one obtains induced subgraphs of grids in arbitrary dimension.
 Switching to $\mon(\cF^\square)$ allows arbitrary edges of these products to be deleted.